-Studying for an MA or MSc by Research (MbR) can be an excellent opportunity to develop your intellectual skills and your academic interest in a particular field.
-The MbR is a 12 month research project (24 months part-time).
+Studying for an MA or MSc by Research can be an excellent opportunity to develop your intellectual skills and your academic interest in a particular field.
+The Masters by Research is a 12 month research project (24 months part-time).
 It is distinct from our taught Masters programmes and involves planning, implementing and writing up a research project.
 You will be supervised by two members of academic staff and will be encouraged to submit your work for publication at the end of the course.

 We have projects you can apply for but you are also welcome to propose your own research project.
 By undertaking an original piece of research you will develop a mixture of high-level subject-specific and generic skills, including: